Step 1: Value Chain/Market System Selection

 - satisfaction with and awareness of market-based solutions currently provided

 - the number of MSMEs that could benefit from the market-based solution

 Private sector “lead firms” in the value chain are assessed as to whether they have the requisite incentives and ability to provide needed products and support services to MSMEs in a commercially viable and sustainable manner.
 Discussions include the provision of "embedded" services by these firms to MSMEs that take place as part of their commercial relationships.

 Step 5: Identification and Selection of Facilitation Activities

 During this step, the AFE works with market actors to identify program interventions that can support MSME and value chain development.
 These would include building the capacity of lead firms and others (market-based solution providers) to better address the constraints of their industry and the upgrading needs of MSMEs.

 AFE uses focus group discussions with representatives from various actors in the targeted value chain to identify program interventions based on the realities in their industry.
 This results in the identification and selection of appropriate facilitation activities which will promote sustainable solutions to value chain constraints and enhance the overall competitiveness of participating MSMEs.

-Step 6: Performance Measurement
+Step 6: Monitoring and Performance Measurement

 AFE then develops performance measurement systems based on the interventions that have been identified.
 This system includes indicators for both MSME and industry-wide benefits.
 It also includes indicators to measure the sustainability of impact.